wazuh/wazuh-documentation/source/getting-started/use_cases/cloud_security.rst

 Google Cloud Platform
 ---------------------

 Wazuh is capable of monitoring Google Cloud services by pulling events from the Google Pub/Sub messaging service, which is used as a middleware for events ingestion and delivery.
-This integration helps detect threats targeting your Google Cloud assests.
+This integration helps detect threats targeting your Google Cloud assets.

 The following example shows an alert generated when a known bad actor (a source IP address with low reputation) tries to get a list of Pods running in Google Kubernetes Engine (GKE):